City (artwork)

-City is a land art sculpture by Michael Heizer, located in Garden Valley, a desert valley in rural Lincoln County in the U.S. state of Nevada.
-Spanning more than a mile in length, it is the largest contemporary artwork ever built.
-The work was begun in 1972, taking 50 years to complete, and cost an estimated total of $40 million.
+City is a land art sculpture by Michael Heizer in Garden Valley, a desert valley in rural Lincoln County in the U.S. state of Nevada.
+More than a mile long, it is the largest contemporary artwork ever built.
+It was begun in 1972, took 50 years to complete, and cost an estimated $40 million.
 City is maintained by the Triple Aught Foundation and opened on September 2, 2022, to limited, reservation-only viewing by a maximum of six visitors per day.

 Concept

-Like Heizer's previous Double Negative (1969), City is designed and executed on a massive scale.
+Like Heizer's Double Negative (1969), City is designed and executed on a massive scale.
 Covering a space approximately one and a quarter miles long and more than a quarter of a mile wide (2 km by 0.4 km, roughly the scale of the National Mall), City is one of the largest sculptures ever created.
-Using local dirt, rock, sand, and concrete as building materials, and assembled with heavy machinery, the work is composed of five phases, each consisting of a number of structures referred to as complexes, with some of the structures reaching a height of 80 ft.
+Using local dirt, rock, sand, and concrete as building materials, and assembled with heavy machinery, the work is composed of five phases, each consisting of a number of structures called complexes, with some of the structures reaching a height of 80 ft.

-City attempts to synthesize ancient monuments, Minimalism and industrial technology.
+City attempts to synthesize ancient monuments, minimalism, and industrial technology.
 Heizer's inspiration for the work came while he was visiting Yucatan and studying Chichen Itza.

 Management

-The cost of City has been financed by several patrons, including the Dia Art Foundation and Lannan Foundation, with an estimated cost of well over $40 million.
-Heizer completed the work in 2022 with a team of roughly a dozen and had previously anticipated completion before 2010.
+City was financed by several patrons, including the Dia Art Foundation and Lannan Foundation, with an estimated cost of well over $40 million.
+Heizer completed the work in 2022 with a team of roughly a dozen after previously anticipating completion by 2010.

 City is owned and administered by the nonprofit Triple Aught Foundation with a board including Heizer and leaders from arts organizations.
-City is open to the public as part of the terms of their conservation agreement.
-It is open to viewing by online reservation only on a limited number days of the year, with visitors transported to and from the site.
-Admission is free to residents of Lincoln, Nye, and White Pine Counties in Nevada and $150 to all others.
+It is open to the public as part of the terms of their conservation agreement.
+It is open to viewing by online reservation only on a limited number of days, with visitors transported to and from the site.
+Admission is free to residents of Lincoln, Nye, and White Pine Counties in Nevada and $150 for all others.